pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class enumerate CIM_Foo -n interop

     Options:
-      -d, --deep-inheritance     Include direct and indirect subclasses of the requested classes in the result set.
+      -d, --deep-inheritance     Include the complete subclass hierarchy of the requested classes in the result set.
 Default: Do not include subclasses.
       -l, --local-only           Do not include superclass properties and methods